 There are several ways to extract CBD from the hemp plant.

-While some CBD products are whole plant or full spectrum, others contain oil purified into CBD isolates.
+While some CBD products are whole-plant or full-spectrum, others contain oil purified into CBD isolates.
 Whole plant extraction yields all of the natural compounds found in hemp.
-Many believe the broader spectrum of cannabinoids are more effective than the sum of their parts, the so-called “entourage effect” interaction of all the plant’s compounds.
-These other hemp based cannabinoids include CBN (Cannabinol), CBG (Cannabigerol), and THCV (Tetrahydrocannabivarin) as well as trace amounts of non-psychoactive THC.
+Many believe the broader spectrum of cannabinoids is more effective than the sum of their parts, the so-called “entourage effect” interaction of all the plant’s compounds.
+These other hemp-based cannabinoids include CBN (Cannabinol), CBG (Cannabigerol), and THCV (Tetrahydrocannabivarin) as well as trace amounts of non-psychoactive THC.

 In CBD isolate production, hemp oil has been purified to remove all additional substances, cannabinoids, and compounds found within the hemp plant, resulting in pure CBD.
 These isolate products are ideal for individuals who may be sensitive to cannabinoids or are concerned about putting THC into their body.

 If you don’t have your own hemp farm or the idea of making your own CBD oil seems intimidating, don’t worry.
-With so many ready-made high quality products available there has never been a better time to try CBD.
-Products come in a large variety of shapes, sizes and flavors, so you can find any potency or method of application that you desire.
+With so many ready-made high-quality products available, there has never been a better time to try CBD.
+Products come in a large variety of shapes, sizes, and flavors, so you can find any potency or method of application that you desire.
 Curious about where you can find CBD?
-Chances are there a store near you, or in this digital age there’s a web store that’s just a click away and offers shipping to all fifty states.
+Chances are there is a store near you, or in this digital age, there’s a web store that’s just a click away and offers shipping to all fifty states.